 A walk along the river

-Once last thing you should definitely try to squeeze into your schedule is a romantic stroll along the banks of the River Rheine.
+One last thing you should definitely try to squeeze into your schedule is a romantic stroll along the banks of the River Rheine.
 There’s plenty to see here with industrial barges sweeping up and down the waterway transporting coal and goods from all over Europe.
-But it all happens with surprisingly little fuss, making this a relaxing place to wander, people watch and hold hands.
+But it all happens with surprisingly little fuss, making this a relaxing place to wander, people watch and hold hands (of course!).
 You can also take note of the last remaining cranes that line the walkway as a reminder of past industry.
 Newly built apartments and office blocks now line the banks.

 Stop off here for photos of the river and bridge and one last coffee and excellent German pastry before you head back to your hotel.

-What better way to say ‘I love you’ than with a stay at our 4-star Radisson Blu hotel, Cologne?
+What better way to say 'I love you' than with a relaxing stay for two at our 4-star Radisson Blu hotel, Cologne?
 The hotel rooms have all been designed with Feng Shui principles in mind to leave you feeling refreshed and relaxed.
-You’ll get complimentary use of the Vitarium fitness and wellness area which even has a Finnish sauna.
-Unwind and savour the quality time you’re spending with your loved one in the steam bath and relaxation rooms before enjoying a delicious dinner in the Paparazzi Restaurant – the perfect end to a perfect day in Cologne.
+You'll get complimentary use of the Vitarium fitness and wellness area which even has a Finnish sauna.
+Unwind and savour the quality time you’re spending with your loved one in the steam bath and relaxation rooms before enjoying a delicious dinner in the Paparazzi Restaurant – the perfect end to a romantic day in Cologne!